 Fumbling The Gauntlet: In "A Wallop For All Seasons", the Sky Knights travel to Junko's home, where Piper accidentally bumps into someone.
 She raises her hands placatingly - and Junko hastens to intervene, because this is how his people challenge each other to a fight.

-What about the episode "Home Movie Night"?
-Use Plenty of Caution Handling Unstable Crystals, or U.P.C.H.U.C.
+In "Home Movie Night", Piper advises to Use Plenty of Caution Handling Unstable Crystals, or U.P.C.H.U.C.

 Piper:(sincerely) I always U.P.C.H.U.C.
 Do you?